-- States must have received approval for second-round State Fiscal Stabilization Funding (SFSF). - To be eligible for second-round SFSF, states must have a plan for meeting 33 specific data and reporting requirements. - States must not have any legal barriers to linking student achievement data to teachers/principals for the purposes of evaluation.
+- States must have received approval for second-round State Fiscal Stabilization Funding (SFSF). - To be eligible for second-round SFSF, states must meet 33 specific data and reporting requirements. - States must not have any legal barriers to linking student achievement data to teachers/principals for the purposes of evaluation.